-Much more information about using your MacBook is available in Mac Help and on the Internet at www.apple.com/support/macbook.
+Much more information about using your MacBook is available in Mac Help on your computer, and on the Internet at www.apple.com/support/macbook.

 To get Mac Help:

 1 Click the Finder icon in the Dock (the bar of icons along the edge of the screen).